Parks & Recreation

 Angel of Hope Park, at the corner of Bennett and Wabash streets, is a place for anyone who has lost loved ones to remember them.
 This setting provides a soothing sound of the water and a view of the beautiful Wabash River.
 The park includes brick walkways and several benches for those wishing to enjoy the park and remember their loved ones.

 Jefferson Park is approximately 2.1 acres in size, located in the southeast portion of Bluffton off Townley and Bennett streets.
 Facilities include a playground, the T-Ball diamond, the Junior League baseball diamond, a batting cage, a press box, and a concession stand/restrooms building.
 The Junior League is for 10- and 11 year-olds in the boys’ program, although at times there has been a girl participant.
-T-Ball is for boys and girls ages 6, 7 and 8.
+T-Ball is for boys and girls ages 4 through 8.

 Lions Park contains approximately 5.5 acres in the west central part of Bluffton, off of Midway and Washington streets.
-Facilities include a playground, a pavilion with picnic tables and grill, a mini-soccer field, two lighted basketball courts, three lighted tennis courts, restrooms, a maintenance office building with storage, a T-Ball diamond, a lighted softball diamond, and a concession stand.
-Church, men’s and co-ed softball leagues use the softball field at Lions Park, which used to be Wilson Field through the years that it was the football field for the high school.
-The T-Ball League (ages 6, 7 and 8, boys and girls) uses the T-Ball diamond.
+Facilities include a playground, a pavilion with picnic tables and grill, two lighted basketball courts, three lighted tennis courts, restrooms, a maintenance office building with storage, a T-Ball diamond, and a lighted softball diamond.
+Women’s softball leagues use the softball field at Lions Park, which used to be Wilson Field through the years that it was the football field for the high school.
+The T-Ball League (ages 4 through 8, boys and girls) uses the T-Ball diamond.

 Pickett's Run is at the intersection of Wayne and East Washington streets.
 The park has paved paths, picnic tables, benches, wood carvings and a history marker.
 The park gets its name from the stream that once ran through the site.
 This is the former location of 17 homes that were damaged in the July 2003 flood and had to be destroyed.
 Across the street from the park, at the corner of East Washington and Bennett streets, is a splash pad and a life fitness trail.